Your health care provider does an exam and asks about your health history. A Meniere's disease diagnosis needs to include:

-You're likely to first see your family doctor.
-Your primary care doctor might refer you to an ear, nose and throat (ENT) specialist, a hearing specialist (audiologist), or a nervous system specialist (neurologist).
+You're likely to first see your family health care provider.
+Your primary care provider might refer you to an ear, nose and throat (ENT) specialist, a hearing specialist (audiologist), or a nervous system specialist (neurologist).

 What you can do

-When you make the appointment, ask if there's anything you need to do in advance, such as fasting before a test.
+When you make the appointment, ask if there's anything you need to do beforehand, such as fasting before a test.
 Make a list of:

-- Your symptoms, especially those you have during an episode, how long they last and how often they occur
+- Your symptoms, especially those you have during an attack, how long they last and how often they happen

 - Key personal information, including major stresses, recent life changes and family medical history

-For Meniere's disease, some basic questions to ask your doctor include:
+For Meniere's disease, some basic questions to ask your health care provider include: